 In many cases pre-consultation sessions with key stakeholders were held to identify and resolve anticipated issues in advance of the formal consultation process.
 Furthermore, previous consultation was also undertaken with many stakeholders on the concept design of the station.

 This section refers to the consultation undertaken during the detailed design process via various working groups and forums.
-The results are summarised to the right.

-Targeted consultation was undertaken for the Crows A summary of the consultation undertaken for the Crows Nest Station IAP is presented in the following table.
+A summary of the consultation undertaken for the Crows Nest Station IAP is presented in the following table.